Privacy & Cookies Policy

 Additionally, we may process your data:

-- for the compliance with our legal obligations;
+- for the compliance with our legal obligations, including those related to your employment;

 - to protect your vital interests or vital interests of another natural person;